-Jaden Lee was awarded prestigious AADR Student Research Fellowship
+Jaden Lee was consecutively awarded the prestigious AADR Student Research Fellowship

 Jaden Lee, a DMD/PhD candidate, has won an AADR STudent Research Award to supplement his current research and travel to the next AADR meetings.

 Congratulations to Jaden Lee, DMD/PhD candidate in our lab!
 Jaden was recently awarded an NIH F30 Predoctoral Individual National Research Service Award from NIDCR.